+Different Groups to be included in assessment Possible disproportionate impact on group/s?
+YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should directly relate to the potential impacts identified.
 Age (people of all ages) Yes People of all ages on low incomes may be disproportionately impacted by the proposals, particularly the elderly and young, working families who might be on lower incomes.
-Continue to promote other means of disposing of bulky waste, such as: • donating to organisations in the city. • taking to our recycling sites. • finding a waste service on LoveJunk, an online marketplace for waste removal and reuse Disability (a physical or mental impairment which has a substantial and long-term adverse effect on ability to carry out normal day-to-day activities) Yes Disabled people may have a lower income than other working age adults and so be disadvantaged in terms of the charges for waste.
+Continue to promote other means of disposing of garden waste, such as taking to the HWRS or using another service.
+Disability (a physical or mental impairment which has a substantial and long-term adverse effect on ability to carry out normal day-to-day activities) Yes Disabled people may have a lower income than other working age adults and so be disadvantaged in terms of the charges for waste.
 Disabled people are significantly more likely to be unemployed or in lowwaged work than non-disabled people1.
-Continue to promote other means of disposing of bulky waste, such as: • donating to organisations in the city. • taking to our recycling sites. • finding a waste service on LoveJunk, an online marketplace for waste removal and reuse Ethnicity/Race (ethnic or national origins, colour or nationality, including refugees & migrants; and Gypsies & Travellers) No Gender (men and women, girls and boys) No Gender reassignment (a person who proposes to, starts or has completed a process to change gender.)
-No
+Continue to promote other means of disposing of garden waste, such as taking to the HWRS or using another service.